Qtom-99/ERVscanner/README.md

 - -i: Directory where your bam or cram files are stored `<INPUT_PATH>`
 - -t: Input type. bam, BAM, cram, CRAM.
 Case sensitive. default: bam
 - -n: Number of core used. default: 1
 - -m: Threthold for filtering loci.
-The fraction of consistent insertion contents and directions in merged dataset. default: 0.7
+The fraction of consistent insertion contents and directions in merged dataset. default: 0.7 This value should be the same given in `filter_loci.sh`.
+- -q: Threshold to define uniquely mapped reads. default: 30 This value should be the same given in `filter_reads.sh`.

 Run `make_vcf.sh`.
 ```